cakephp/docs/en/migrations.rst

 Plugins can also provide migration files.
 This makes plugins that are intended to be distributed much more portable and easy to install.
-All commands in the Migrations plugin support the ``--plugin`` or ``-p`` option that will scope the execution to the migrations relative to that plugin
+All commands in the Migrations plugin support the ``--plugin`` or ``-p`` option that will scope the execution to the migrations relative to that plugin:

 .. code-block:: bash